keesL/conceptbase-docker/README.md

 ## Running the client

+NOTE: The client GUIs will run natively in your OS.
+You do NOT need to run them inside Docker.
+However, if you choose to do it anyway, follow these instructions.

-The client will use XWindows remote display to show its GUI.
-To do so, must specify the DISPLAY environment and have local X server running with `xauth + 127.0.0.1`
+The client will use XWindows' remote display features to show its GUI.
+If you choose to run the client from within a container, you have an XWindows system running on your computer (e.g., XQuartz on a Mac, or XMing on a Windows PC).
+Make sure that your Xserver accepts incoming connections from localhost (`xauth + 127.0.0.1`).

 First we create the container

-    docker create --name cbclient
+    docker create --name cbclient \
     	--env DISPLAY=host.docker.internal:0 \
 		--mount type=bind,src=`pwd`/cbexport,dst=/cb/cbexport \
 		--env CB_SERVER=host.docker.internal cbclient:latest